maredios/AI-predicting-a-film-s-rating/README.md

 Data Processing

-- Pandas — used for loading, cleaning, manipulating, and merging movie datasets.
+- Pandas - used for loading, cleaning, manipulating and merging movie datasets.

-- NumPy — used for numerical operations and array handling.
+- NumPy - used for numerical operations and array handling.

 Feature Engineering

-- MultiLabelBinarizer (scikit-learn) — used to encode multi-category fields (genres, cast, production companies).
+- MultiLabelBinarizer (scikit-learn) - used to encode multi-category fields (genres, cast, production companies).

-- OneHotEncoder (scikit-learn) — used to encode categorical variables (e.g., original language).
+- OneHotEncoder (scikit-learn) - used to encode categorical variables (e.g., original language).

-- TfidfVectorizer (scikit-learn) — used to convert movie overviews into TF-IDF text features.
+- TfidfVectorizer (scikit-learn) - used to convert movie overviews into TF-IDF text features.

 Modeling

-- XGBoost — used to train the regression model (predicting vote_average) and extract feature importances.
+- XGBoost - used to train the regression model (predicting vote_average) and extract feature importances.

-- XGBoost Booster interface — used to load the trained model (movie_xgb.json) and retrieve importance scores.
+- XGBoost Booster interface - used to load the trained model (movie_xgb.json) and retrieve importance scores.

 Persistence / Utilities

-- Pickle — used to save and load preprocessing encoders (encoders.pkl) for consistent training and inference.
+- Pickle - used to save and load preprocessing encoders (encoders.pkl) for consistent training and inference.

-- OS module — used for directory creation and file path handling.
+- OS module - used for directory creation and file path handling.